Berkenwoude

 Berkenwoude is a village in the Netherlands, in the municipality of Krimpenerwaard.
 Until 1985, it was a separate municipality, when it became part of Bergambacht.
-Now its a part of the Krimpenerwaard.
+Now it's a part of the Krimpenerwaard.

 The village has approximately 1,500 inhabitants and it is situated in the middle of the Krimpenerwaard.

+The earliest attestation of Berkenwoude in surviving documents dates to 1326, when it was called Bercou.

+In 1750, a tornado took place at the village of Berkoude in South Holland, according to a survey of 244 tornadoes in Europe between 1456 and 1913, collected in Wind- und Wasserhosen in Europa (1917) by German meteorologist Alfred Wegener.